 Which road is Adelina going to take?

-To find out, readers will have to continue Adelina's journey next month in THE ROSE SOCIETY, and then meet her final reckoning when the final book releases next fall.
+To find out, readers will have to continue Adelina's journey in THE ROSE SOCIETY, and then meet her final reckoning in THE MIDNIGHT STAR.

 Which way do YOU think Adelina will choose?